ELI-Data-Mining-Group/PELIC-dataset/README.md

 ## 3. Data collection and processing

 Originally, the collected data resided on a server: relational data and textual data (such as paragraphs of text students wrote) were kept in a MySQL database, and all external files that went with them such as MS Word documents and recorded audio files were stored separately.
 A web interface running MySQL query with a drop-down menu then let researchers specify parameters of their interest and access textual and audio data.
 However, issues with server maintenance and advancement in tools for corpus analysis brought us to the adoption of a different approach: publishing the textual portion of the dataset in the form of `.csv` files, which researchers can then analyze in full with the aid of Python or R.

 ### 3.1.
 Conversion, clean-up and culling of data entries
 The initial stage of data processing focused on conversion and clean-up: tasks included data conversion, cleaning, standardization, data-point culling and anonymization.
 First, the MySQL tables were converted to `.csv` (comma-separated values) format.
 Spurious users (teachers, admins, test accounts) were purged, individual users were assigned unique identifiers, and their personal information entries in the database were removed.
 Spurious data rows were likewise purged (deleted entries, test runs, etc.), and data fields with little information value were dropped.
 Data column values were examined, cleaned up and converted into standardized values (for example, "home language" values were full of misspellings and variations).

 ### 3.2.
 Cleaning student-written text and anonymization
 In the second stage of data processing, we started to reach into the textual (i.e., corpus) data content and apply deep cleaning.
 Excessive use of empty lines or symbols for formatting purposes (`******`, etc.) were pared down, and instances of defunct `\r` line breaks were removed.
 All Unicode-based punctuation was converted to ASCII-based (`’` to `'`, for example).
 A particularly vexing problem involved appearance of the `?` character in place of `'` or some other punctuation in many of the student-written texts, which we suspect occurred during a particular period when the data collection system was misconfigured on text encoding.
-Fixing this involved a combination of automation and manual correction, as genuine tokens of `?` and broken characters were not always easily discerned.
+Fixing this problem involved a combination of automation and manual correction, as genuine tokens of `?` and broken characters were not always easily discerned.

 The next stage focused on anonymization within text.
 Certain textual units such as website URLs and email addresses were rounded up and converted into the place-holder tags `ANON_URLPAGE` and `ANON_EMAIL`.
 Secondly, mentions of personal names of students and teachers were identified and replaced with `ANON_NAME_0`.
 Some texts contained mentions of multiple different personal names; in such cases, we differentiated them as `ANON_NAME_1`, `ANON_NAME_2`, etc. so as to keep such references distinguished.

 ### 3.3.
 Linguistic processing of text
 Finally, the last stage involved adding interpretive layers to the text, i.e., some basic levels of linguistic information such as number of tokens, tokenization, part-of-speech (POS) tags, and lemmatization.

 __Tokenization__ For tokenization, we adopted NLTK's scheme based on [Penn Treebank](https://catalog.ldc.upenn.edu/LDC99T42), which has long been the standard within the natural language processing (NLP) community and therefore will be crucial in being able to apply popular NLP applications to our text.
 We augmented this scheme by applying additional pre- and post- processing.
 The pre-processing normalized punctuation, which as one might expect was highly irregular in learners' writing contributing to tokenization errors.
 In post-processing, we further broke up punctuation and tokens that were not properly tokenized apart.
 Importantly, we selectively broke up hyphenated tokens that should not be treated as a single lexical item.
 In deciding what constitutes a single lexical unit (e.g., _well-known_, _so-called_) and what does not (e.g., _coffee-loving_, _twelve-foot-long_) we consulted the list of to 100,000 frequent words from the [Corpus of Contemporary American English](https://www.english-corpora.org/coca/) (COCA; Davies, 2008-), determining those found in the list to be in the former group.

 There was one remaining issue with adopting NLTK's tokenization scheme: it famously separates out all symbols and punctuation into their own tokens (`,`, `...` in the example below), which means its token count will be greatly inflated compared to what's commonly thought of as "word count" in general and further the concept of "text length" within the SLA community.